Concept Plan / Road Map

 for the Rockland Downtown Waterfront

 The Downtown Waterfront Advisory Committee hosted a Community Conversation about a draft Concept Plan for the parks and piers on Rockland’s Downtown Waterfront on May 5th.
 The event included an overview of the Committee’s planning process, their related goals and objectives, and a facilitated discussion of the draft conceptual site design and its components.
-The Concept Plan has been updated to reflect the input we have received to date.
-The Concept Plan will be further refined as details are worked out during preliminary design.
+The Concept Plan has been updated to incorporate input and will be further refined as details are worked out during preliminary design.

-Following the workshop with the community, the project team has been working closely with the Downtown Waterfront Committee as well as festival stakeholders and key abutters to finalize the concept plan, which forms the basis of the road map.
-The committee is meeting on June 28th to review the draft road map, which includes the identified project components and budgets related to the concept plan.
-Following this meeting, the report will be refined and presented to the Council next month.
+Following the workshop with the community, the project team worked closely with the Downtown Waterfront Committee, festival stakeholders, and key abutters to finalize the concept plan, which forms the basis of the road map.

 Check out the links below for more information